wpmetabox/docsv2/docs/tutorials/import-data-meta-box-custom-fields.md

 Once you’re finished reviewing, click **Continue to Step 3**.

-## Step 3: Mapping data into Meta Box custom fields
+## 3. Mapping data into Meta Box custom fields

 Next up is the **Drag & Drop** screen, where you can map the import data into their corresponding fields.